ENVIRONMENTAL TAXES

 State assessment/description

-Environmental tax revenue in 2024 amounts to €60.8 billion, equal to 6% of total taxes and social contributions, and about 3% of GDP (Table 1).
+Environmental tax revenue in 2024 amounts to €60.8 billion, corresponding to 6% of total tax and social contribution revenue (in 2023) and about 3% of Gross Domestic Product (Table 1).

 Trend assessment/description